JetBrains/kotlin-web-site/docs/topics/js/js-react.md

 >
 {type="note"}

-If everything's OK, you will see the URL under which it's possible to reach the application on the internet.
+If the deployment is successful, you will see the URL people can use to reach the application on the internet.

 ![Web app deployment to production](deployment-to-production.png){width=700}

-> You can find this state of the project on the `finished` branch [here](https://github.com/kotlin-hands-on/web-app-react-kotlin-js-gradle/tree/finished).
+> You can find this state of the project in the `finished` branch [here](https://github.com/kotlin-hands-on/web-app-react-kotlin-js-gradle/tree/finished).
 >
 {type="note"}